sherryyu0823/BCI_Final_Project/README.md

 We use a dataset named '01-EEG-raw', which contains raw EEG signals in .cnt format with a sampling rate of 1000Hz.

 ### Subjects
 Fifteen Chinese subjects (7 males and 8 females; MEAN: 23.27, STD: 2.37) participated in the experiments.
 To protect personal privacy, we hide their names and indicate each subject with a number from 1 to 15.
 1st-5th and 8th-14th subjects (12 subjects) have EEG and eye movement data while the 6th, 7th and 15th subjects only have EEG data.
+So we utilized data from 12 subjects that include both EEG and eye-tracking data as our dataset.

 ### Website
 https://bcmi.sjtu.edu.cn/home/seed/seed.html